WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrade from 1.7 to 1.8
 ~~~~~~~~~~~~~~~~~~~~~~~

+The migration of database structure to 1.8 might take quite long, it is
+recommended to put your site offline, while the migration is going on.

 Authentication setup has been changed and some internal modules have changed
 name, please adjust your :file:`settings.py` to match that (consult
 :file:`settings_example.py` for correct values).